Travel.State.Gov > International Travel > Learn About Your Destination > Peru International Travel Information

-Security: Exercise caution when visiting Peru due to crime and terrorism.
 U.S. Embassy Lima enforces a Restricted Travel Policy for Embassy personnel, which is based on its assessment of conditions and developments throughout the country.
-See the Overseas Security and Advisory Council’s 2019 Crime and Safety Report for Peru.
+See the Overseas Security and Advisory Council’s Country Security Report for Peru.
 See the latest Travel Advisory for Peru.